 Sam Presti | Executive Vice President and General Manager

-Sam Presti enters his 14th season with the Oklahoma City Thunder franchise after being named the 11th General Manager in club history on June 7, 2007 at 29 years old, making him the second-youngest person to ever hold the position in NBA history.
-Presti remains the ninth youngest and also the third-most tenured head of basketball operations in the NBA.
+Sam Presti enters his 16th season with the Oklahoma City Thunder franchise after being named the 11th General Manager in club history on June 7, 2007 at 29 years old, making him the second-youngest person to ever hold the position in NBA history and today Presti stands as the third-most tenured head of basketball operations in the NBA.

-Following the 2018-19 season, Presti began repositioning and replenishing the franchise with a series of moves, acquiring Chris Paul, Shai Gilgeous Alexander, Danilo Gallinari, eight first round draft picks and four pick swaps in separate deals involving Paul George, Russell Westbrook and Jerami Grant.
+Following the 2018-19 season, Presti began repositioning and replenishing the franchise with a series of moves, acquiring Chris Paul, Gilgeous Alexander, Danilo Gallinari, eight first round draft picks and four pick swaps in separate deals involving Paul George, Russell Westbrook and Jerami Grant.
 In the George deal alone, the Thunder acquired five first round picks, a record for first round picks to come back in a single trade.
-The revised version of the Thunder again made the playoffs earning the fifth seed in the Western Conference as Presti finished second in Executive of the Year voting.
+This new version of the Thunder again made the playoffs in 2019, earning the fifth seed in the Western Conference as Presti finished second in Executive of the Year voting.

 After acquiring six-time All-Star Paul George in a landmark trade from the Indiana Pacers in June of 2017, George then signed a multi-year deal with the Thunder in the summer of 2018.
 This occurred the offseason after the Thunder signed Westbrook in September of 2017 to his third multi-year contract extension with the team.
-George and Westbrook are two of the nine players Presti and his front office have either drafted or traded for who have All-Star appearances (Durant, Westbrook, Harden, Victor Oladipo, Sabonis, George, Anthony, Paul and Horford).
+George and Westbrook are two of the 10 players Presti and his front office have either drafted or traded for who have All-Star appearances (Durant, Westbrook, Harden, Victor Oladipo, Sabonis, George, Anthony, Paul and Horford and Kemba Walker).
 During Presti’s tenure, the Thunder also has the most First and Second Team All-NBA appearances of any team in the NBA (17).

 With Presti at the helm, the Thunder advanced to the postseason five straight years (2010-14) and at the conclusion 2012-13 season, Oklahoma City became just the second team in NBA history (Boston Celtics; 1955-60) to increase its winning percentage for five consecutive seasons while maintaining a winning percentage of .700 or better in two of those seasons.